GitHub Copilot in VS Code

 -

-Write unit test cases for your test framework based on the code open in the editor or the code snippet you highlight in the editor.
-Copilot identifies your test framework and coding style and generates matching code snippets.
+Write unit test cases for your testing framework based on the code open in the editor or the code snippet you highlight in the editor.
+Copilot identifies your testing framework and coding style and generates matching code snippets.

 -